Article by Herb Kimble.

 The benefits of massage therapy for Parkinson’s disease have varied.
 Although, don’t count this treatment out just yet.
 Because this disease essentially causes muscle stiffness and rigidity, the body’s ability to alleviate joint and muscle stiffness would be the most logical choice.
 Massage therapy does just that.
 Remember, as long as the patient has sensation in the area where he or she is receiving the massage, it’s relatively safe.

 Now communication with a patient throughout the therapy will ensure a positive experience.
 However, it’s important that these therapists understand a variety of factors before starting the session.
 First off, Parkinson’s disease cannot be resolved through massage therapy.
-So, while searching for an Asian massage parlor in NYC might sound appealing for a family member due to the cheap prices, know that it’s only temporarily relieving.
+So, while searching for an Asian massage parlor might sound appealing for a family member due to the cheap prices, know that it’s only temporarily relieving.